by Professor Byron Sharp

 The (weak) correlation seen in population studies between drinking and breast cancer diagnosis is then probably due to a confounding factor, as so often can happen in population studies.
 In this case it is probably simply that drinkers are more likely to screen for breast cancer (shown in Mu and Mukamal 2016) – screening definitely increases diagnosis.
-Land et al 2014, which screened all their subjects (i.e. controlling for screening incidence), showed no link between drinking and breast cancer diagnosis – indeed drinking was associated with slightly less risk of diagnosis (of both breast and colon cancer).
+Women from lower socio-economic superbs are less likely to drink and less likely to be screened for cancers (see here).
+Land et al 2014, which screened all their subjects (i.e. controlling for screening incidence), showed no link between drinking and breast cancer – indeed drinking was associated with slightly less risk of diagnosis (of both breast and colon cancer).

-That leaves us only with liver cancer to discuss.
+That leaves us only with liver cancer remaining to be discussed.
 This is a rare but deadly cancer, causing 1% of deaths in the USA, though most cases are due to viral infection (hepatitis), then obesity, diabetes, other disease, and genetics.
 We perhaps again have the plausible biological mechanism of acetaldehyde but only at high levels of drinking as the liver is very efficient and fast at breaking down acetaldehyde.
 It’s more plausible that alcohol, through its effect on liver disease, leads to higher risk of liver cancer.
-However very few drinkers develop liver disease, so the degree of absolute increase in risk is absolutely tiny and probably only for long-term alcoholics or those unlucky enough to have liver damage from hepatitis or other causes.
+However very few drinkers develop liver disease, so the degree of absolute increase in risk in absolute terms is tiny and probably only for long-term alcoholics or those unlucky enough to have liver damage from hepatitis or other causes.

 Drinkers live longer.
 Do they die more from cancer?

 So it’s plausible that alcohol contributes to two cancers, both rather rare, and its influence can’t be great.
 If this conclusion is correct then we would not expect drinkers to die much more often from cancer, and this is exactly what is observed in longitudinal population studies.
-Meta-analyses of these studies report cancer mortality is barely higher among drinkers than occasional/zero drinkers, and confined to the cohort who admit to consumption of more than 50g of alcohol per day (see Jin et al 2012, table 2) probably an under-estimate of actual consumption.
-In Thun et al 1997 (a study of death among middle class, middle aged and elderly Americans) the heaviest drinkers showed higher rates of death from alcoholism and injury, as expected.
-They were also more likely to die from aerodigestive and liver cancer, again as we now expect, though none of these deaths were common.
-As expected, they were less likely than non/light drinkers to die from heart disease, stroke and other circulatory disease – each of which were major causes of death.
-There was no consistent relationship between rates of drinking and rates of death from colorectal or breast cancer, as we now should expect.
-So the evidence fits together, drinking alcohol might ever so slightly increase the risk of dying from aero-digestive or liver cancer, that’s all.
+Meta-analyses of mortality studies report cancer death is barely higher among drinkers than occasional/zero drinkers, and confined to the cohort who admit to consumption of more than 50g of alcohol per day (see Jin et al 2012, table 2) which is very probably an under-estimate of actual consumption.
+In Thun et al 1997 (a study of death among middle class, middle aged and elderly Americans) the heaviest drinkers showed higher rates of death from alcoholism and injury, as expected; they were also more likely to die from aerodigestive and liver cancer, again as we now expect, though none of these deaths were common; as expected, they were less likely than non/light drinkers to die from heart disease, stroke and other circulatory disease (each of which were major causes of death); there was no consistent relationship between rates of drinking and rates of death from colorectal or breast cancer, as we now should expect.
+So the evidence fits together – drinking alcohol might ever so slightly increase the risk of dying from aero-digestive or liver cancer, that’s all.